 HOW YOU CAN ACCESS AND CORRECT YOUR PERSONAL INFORMATION

 You can request access to your personal information by contacting us through the contact details listed below.
 Before we are able to provide you with access to your personal information, we will require some proof of identity.
+You should note that it may be an offence to mislead us in order to access someone else’s personal information – for example, impersonating someone in order to access information that you are not entitled to.
 For most requests, your information will be provided free of charge, however we may charge a reasonable fee if your request requires a substantial effort by us.

 If any of the personal information you have provided to us changes (for example, if you move or change your phone number), please let us know so that we can update your personal information.